spilgames/job-runner/README.rst

 * Show full path (project - template - worker ...) in object title.
 * Improve ordering of objects in the admin.
+* Added getting started section to the docs.
+* Misc documentation improvements.

 v1.2.9